iamSuman07/Customer-Shopping-Behavior-analysis-Using-Python-SQL-PowerBI/README.md

 #### The main objectives of this project are to:

-Understand customer purchasing behavior.
+Understand customer purchasing behavior.<br>

-Identify important customer segments.
+Identify important customer segments.<br>

-Analyze revenue across different customer groups.
-Discover top-performing products and categories.
-Evaluate subscription and discount behavior.
-Transform raw customer data into meaningful business insights.
-Build an interactive Power BI dashboard for decision-making.
+Analyze revenue across different customer groups.<br> Discover top-performing products and categories.<br> Evaluate subscription and discount behavior.<br> Transform raw customer data into meaningful business insights.<br> Build an interactive Power BI dashboard for decision-making.

----

-**📂 Dataset**
-___
+###📂 Dataset

 The dataset consists of: